 Consider that the U.S. Senate made it a point to ensure that finding a committee to select a chaplain was “one of its first orders of business” when it first assembled on April 6, 1789.
 By April 25, the Right Rev. Samuel Provoost, Episcopal Bishop of New York, had been chosen.

 In addition to opening the Senate each day in prayer, the current Senate chaplain's duties include spiritual care and counseling for senators, their families, and their staffs — a combined constituency of over 6,000 people — and discussion sessions, prayer meetings, and a weekly Senators' Prayer Breakfast.

 Considering this history, it should come as no surprise that the National Day of Prayer remains an important event.
 Each year, a special Task Force, which approaches the event from a Judeo-Christian perspective, works to mobilize Americans into annual participation in the transformative event.

-The theme of this year’s National Day of Prayer is simple, yet pertinent: “love one another.”
+The theme of this year’s National Day of Prayer is "Lord pour out your love, life, and liberty."
 Jesus makes it clear in the Bible that Christians are called to love God and love others, but in a divided era, love for others can sometimes turn cold or be lacking.

 Find out how you can take part in the National Day of Prayer by looking into events and other observances here.
 You can also find out more about what America’s founders believed about God and prayer by watching shows like “The American Heritage Series” — series you can stream with your free Pure Flix trial.